ljsinclair/featurebase-docs/_includes/com-ingest/com-ingest-kafka-summary.md

-FeatureBase has four import methods for Kafka data:
+FeatureBase has three import methods for Kafka data:

-* Kafka
 * Kafka consumer
-* Kafka static
+* Kafka static consumer
-* Kafka delete
+* Kafka delete consumer

 In all cases, the FeatureBase ingest tool:
 * Streams and reads Avro-encoded records from an Apache Kafka topic over HTTPS